fbpx

 7. Reset the computer account password of the restored domain controller, as it described in this article, and Kerberos Ticket Granting Ticket (KRBTGT) password.
 It should be done twice, since KRBTGT has password history that saves the last 2 passwords, so reset twice to ensure that the old password is erased.

-8. Remove the global catalog from the restored domain controller, to avoid conflicts with other domains within the forest (the step can be ignored if you only have one domain).
+8. Remove the global catalogue from the restored domain controller, to avoid conflicts with other domains within the forest (the step can be ignored if you only have one domain).

 9. Repeat steps 3-8 for one writable domain controller from each of the other domains, keeping in mind that you should always recover the parent domain before starting to recover the child.
 For example, in a forest shown on below image, you should recover one domain controller from domain.local domain, then child01.domain.local and child02.domain.local domains to be recovered simultaneously, and then sub.child01.domain.local should be restored.